ilylabs/ilylabs.github.io/_posts/2026-05-06-anamorphic-dic-speckle-pattern.md

 ### Key Results

 In simple terms, when viewing conditions become difficult, our anamorphic pattern keeps the measurement stable.
 Across the full angle range, we get lower matching uncertainty and cleaner 3D reconstruction than with a regular pattern.
+This is exactly what we wanted and proves that applying anamorphic transformations actually improves DIC accuracy, or most specifically recovers accuracy.

 <div style="text-align: center;">
   <img src="/assets/img/anamorphic-dic/fig009.png" width="80%" alt="Figure 8: Evolution of matching uncertainty (σ_pixel) across all tilt angles.
 Blue contours: regular pattern SP-1.
 Red contours: anamorphic pattern SP-2.
 Graph below shows mean uncertainty: SP-2 consistently lower than SP-1." />